raspberrypilearning/star-collector/en/step_3.md

 **Test:** Play your scene and collect the star to hear the sound.

+**Debug:** If you get an error that says `The variable collectSound of StarController has not been assigned.` this means you have not set the audio clip in the Inspector:
+* Make sure the `collectSound` variable is `public`
+* Find the `StarCollector` component in the Inspector of your Star, click the circle and select the `Collect` sound clip from the pop up window.
 --- /task ---

 Your game needs more stars.